dbekatli/stm32f4-SRAM-tester/README.md

 PE9 | WE
 PE10 | OE

-The chip enable pin of the SRAM is connected to ground as the chip doesn't need to be disabled in this scenario.
+The chip enable pin of the SRAM is connected to GND as the chip doesn't need to be disabled in this scenario.

 <h1>TODO:</h1>